foreverstupid/complex_graph/README.md

 in image area will be marked by the corresponding color of its preimage.
 Thus one can realize how exactly the function changes the complex plane.

+P.S.
 The project is in a work stage...

+# Build

+The project is written with using .NET 5.0.
+You can download dotnet [here](https://dotnet.microsoft.com/download).
+Then you can build the project with running
+> dotnet build -c Release ComplexGraph.csproj

+# Usage

+The program is disigned as CLI.
+After building use the following EXE file
+> src\bin\Release\net5.0\ComplexGraph.exe

+Run it with `--help` key to get the full reference of its functionality.

 # Examples